FRC2713/Robot2020-ACE/README.md

 Events can only be dependent on Components, not other Events, Actions or low level classes.

-Events can use the getComponents method to retrieve Components.
+Events can use the getComponent method to retrieve Components.

      @Override
      public void initialize() {
-      controllers = (Controllers) getComponents("Controllers");
+      controllers = (Controllers) getComponent("Controllers");
      }
  All objects should be created or retrieved in the initialize method, NOT the constructor, and NOT at the top of the file as part of a variable's definition.